HomeTrue North Blog

 6. Capture the Splendour of the Aurora Borealis

-A must-see in Manitoba is the Aurora Borealis.
-It is one of the most stunning sights in the entire world.
-Each year, hundreds of people flock to see the Aurora Borealis, a beautiful natural wonder.
-The ideal months to view the lights are December through March, though they might also be seen in the summer.
+A must-see in Manitoba is the Aurora Borealis, one of the most stunning sights in the entire world.
+Each year, hundreds of people flock to see the Aurora Borealis, a beautiful natural wonder of colourful light displays in the night sky.
+The ideal months to view the lights are January through March, though they might also be seen in the summer.

 Group of people view the aurora borealis next to an Inukshuk in Churchill